ez8-co/xpjson/README.md

 ### Optional COW(Copy-On-Write) Feature

-- You should care about the life cycle string/buffer's by yourself when using this feature.
+- You should care about the life cycle of input string or buffer by yourself when using this feature.
 - The feature may be automatically inherited by assignment or movement or reference.
 - Pass `true` to `cow` switch to manually enable this feature.